Yoga2Sleep 20-Hour Online Training (Y2S-YTT)

 • techniques for identifying and dealing with the different symptoms of all forms of sleep disorder

-2023 Dates and Times: Late Spring and Late Fall, TBD.
+June 3 – 4, 2023, and November 18 – 19, 2023.
 International Association of Yoga Therapists Approved Professional Course.
 Yoga Alliance CEUs available.
-Get on the list for the training HERE.
+Register HERE.